nickwells/utilities/gosh/_gosh.NOTES.md

- Note that it is an error if the same name appears twice\.
+Note that it is an error if the same file name appears twice\.

 ## Gosh \- in\-place editing